croningp/tutorial_icdl_epirob_2017/index.md

 Link to journal: [http://onlinelibrary.wiley.com/doi/10.1002/anie.201705721/abstract](http://onlinelibrary.wiley.com/doi/10.1002/anie.201705721/abstract)

-- **"Artificial Intelligence Exploration of Unstable Protocells Leads to Predictable Properties and Discovery of Collective Behaviour"**, Submitted to PNAS
+- **Juan Manuel Parrilla Gutierrez, et al. "Artificial Intelligence Exploration of Unstable Protocells Leads to Predictable Properties and Discovery of Collective Behaviour"**, Submitted to PNAS

 This paper presents our efforts to understand the underlying physical and chemical processes at work in our droplet system.
 We also explore the impact of the chemical environment of the droplets on their behaviors.

-- **"Artificial Evolution of Droplet Protocells in a Chemical Robot with Configurable Environments Leads to Phenotypic Plasticity"**, Submitted to Nature Communication
+- **Laurie J. Points, et al. "Artificial Evolution of Droplet Protocells in a Chemical Robot with Configurable Environments Leads to Phenotypic Plasticity"**, Submitted to Nature Communication

 This paper explores the impact of the physical environment on the droplets behaviors.
 To this end, we encapsulated the functionalities of our chemical robots into a 3D printed devices, allowing us to modify the shape of the arena.